The Apocalypse Chapters

 I remember a time in 1976 when I woke up with the taste of cigarette ash in my mouth.
 To my left was a girl I couldn’t remember the name of, and I was naked.
 Stark naked.
 I climbed out of bed and dressed in the shadows made by the puffing curtains, and then I went down to the pub and ordered a coffee and bagel and ate at a window table so I could watch the trees moving in the wind.
 We were all inspired by American culture, but few of us could ever realistically travel to America to live it, but in the ‘70s the American culture came to us.
 Life was great.
 It was grand.
 But I think now that maybe our actions back then have caused absolute horror for us today.

 Today, I’m a survivor.
-I live under the pale moon and sleep in the day.
+I live under the pale moon and sleep during the day.
 Why?
 Because I’m a rocker at heart.
-I see the moon and I remember nights when we’d be so loaded up on pills and powder that the nights turned into colours and made my memories into smells that don’t exist.
-I walk the nights of Dunglen and I stand in front of old bars where we played and I remember the summer of ’72 when I was young and thought life was grand and that I’d live forever.
-Days of innocence is long gone.
+I see the moon and I remember nights when we’d be so high on pills and powder that turned into colours and transformed my memories into an unabated kaleidoscope of synaesthesia.
+I walk the nights of Dunglen and I stand in front of old bars where we played and I remember the summer of ‘72 when I was young and thought life was grand and that I’d live forever.
+Days of innocence are long gone.
 But I dream, unlike many others.
 I dream of the past.
-I dream of the times that I know I’ll never get back, and I think of my parents whom are both dead, my brother that I will probably never hear from again and whose death will never be confirmed nor denied; I think of my childhood and simple things, like eating ice cream and summer evenings when my parents were still happy and I like to remember their laughter that is now confined to a memory that is as unreliable as our future.
+I dream of the times that I know I’ll never get back, and I think of my parents who are both dead, my brother that I will probably never hear from again and whose death will never be confirmed nor denied.
+I think of my childhood and simple things, like eating ice cream and summer evenings when my parents were still happy and I like to remember their laughter that is now confined to a memory that is as unreliable as our future.